Nishmat's Women’s Health and HalachaIn memory of Chaya Mirel bat R' Avraham

 Answer:

-An immersion between dawn and sunrise (of the 8th day) is permissible if a night immersion would be dangerous, and may be your best option.
-Another possibility in your situation would be immersion between sunset and nightfall.
+An immersion between sunset and nightfall (at the end of the 7th day) or between dawn and sunrise (of the 8th day) is permissible if a night immersion would be dangerous, and may be your best option.
 If you are unable to immerse at those times, it is permissible to immerse during the daytime (of the 8th day or later) when safety is a concern.

-Please see our posted questions on the halachic status of a lake as a mikveh, and on immersion in natural bodies of water, for further guidelines.
+Please see our posted question on the halachic status of a lake as a mikveh, and our article on immersion in natural bodies of water, for further guidelines.

 B’Hatzlacha!